-4(4)b is based on Abney's (1987) proposal that agreement with possessors is a feature of D, though a lower locus for this is possible; see section 4.
-Bošković & Sener (2014) argue that Turkish nominal expressions are NPs, not DPs, with possessors surfacing in NP-adjoined positions (they do not discuss possessor agreement).
+NPs, not DPs, with possessors surfacing in NP-adjoined positions (they do not discuss possessor agreement).
 But significantly, left branch extraction from nominal expressions is not available, unlike in the prototypical NP-language, Serbo-Croatian (Bošković 2005).
 A major source of evidence for their proposal is rather the ability of a genitive to bind something outside the DP.
 If DP is a suite of functional projections, one D- (or other functional) head bearing possessor agreement might be present, and a higher DP layer crucial to constraining binding possibilities might still be absent.
-Alternatively, Turkish possessors and the agreement might surface in a lower FP (see discussion of Hungarian in sections 2.2 and 4).
+Alternatively, Turkish possessors and the agreement might surface still lower (see discussion of Hungarian in sections 2.2 and 4).
 I leave this aside.